awsdocs/aws-batch-user-guide/doc_source/job_definition_parameters.md

 ## Retry strategy<a name="retryStrategy"></a>

 `retryStrategy`
 When you register a job definition, you can optionally specify a retry strategy to use for failed jobs that are submitted with this job definition\.
 Any retry strategy that's specified during a [SubmitJob](https://docs.aws.amazon.com/batch/latest/APIReference/API_SubmitJob.html) operation overrides the retry strategy defined here\.
 By default, each job is attempted one time\.
 If you specify more than one attempt, the job is retried if it fails\.
 Examples of a fail attempt include the job returns a non\-zero exit code or the container instance is terminated\.
-For more information, see [Automated job retries](https://docs.aws.amazon.com/batch/latest/userguide/job_retries.html)\.
+For more information, see [Automated Job Retries](job_retries.md)\.
 Type: [RetryStrategy](https://docs.aws.amazon.com/batch/latest/APIReference/API_RetryStrategy.html) object
 Required: No
 `attempts`